 Are you interested in undertaking research into your own professional practice in education?
 Then our professional doctorate in Education, the EdD, is the course for you.

-You’ll get a grounding in the essential skills required to articulate and interrogate the key issues relating to education policy, the changing role of social institutions, aspects of pedagogy, and the implications for multiple and fluid professional identities on everyday education practice in a context of global interconnectedness and interdependence.
+On the course you will get a grounding in the essential skills required to articulate and interrogate the key issues relating to education policy, the changing role of social institutions, aspects of pedagogy, and the implications for multiple and fluid professional identities on everyday education practice in a context of global interconnectedness and interdependence.

-Through this programme of research you’ll improve your practice and make a significant contribution to your continuing professional development.
+During the course you will improve your practice and make a significant contribution to your continuing professional development.
 We know you’re busy practitioners, so the course is tailored to that and will enable you to embed your research in your everyday practice.

-You’ll explore the relationship between knowledge, theory and practice and to demonstrate your understanding of how it is possible to make and influence change.
+You’ll explore the relationship between knowledge, theory and practice and demonstrate your understanding of how it is possible to make and influence change.
 To do this we’ll help you develop creative and innovative approaches for integrating academic and professional knowledge as well as design and implement research which draws upon your appreciation of knowledge that occurs in professional settings.

 This intensive course offers a range of teaching and learning approaches in small groups, led by academics who are writing and publishing in a range of related areas.
 This course encourages innovative and creative approaches to educational research and draws on a wider pool of experts from across the University to support work in visual methods and new media.

 On completion of the course, our aim is that you have developed intuitive judgement, foresight and ability to conceptualise problems that typically impact on organisations, are able to develop appropriate solutions to problems by applying theoretical concepts, and a range of research skills and approaches that you’re able to employ.
 You’ll also have skills to communicate academic principles and concepts effectively to professional colleagues and the scholarly community.